Duaa-Raed/Workout-Performance-Analysis/README.md

 A deep learning project that automatically classifies workout exercises in real-time using computer vision and pose estimation.
 The system extracts 33 body landmarks from video frames and uses a neural network to identify the type of exercise being performed .

-A Proof-of-Concept project exploring frame-by-frame exercise recognition using MediaPipe and PyTorch.
-Note: This approach highlights the need for temporal models (LSTMs) for better accuracy."
+**A Proof-of-Concept project exploring frame-by-frame exercise recognition using MediaPipe and PyTorch.
+Note: This approach highlights the need for temporal models (LSTMs) for better accuracy*
 ---
  Table of Contents